-\468.
-History of Prints.
+468. History of Prints.

 Fall (3) Levesque.
 Prerequisite: Consent of instructor.
-(Not offered 2008-2009)

 A seminar on the origins and development of printmaking from the 15th to the 20th century.
 Prints are viewed as part of a wider cultural and artistic context and as a means of communication.